beingbing/java-springboot/src/main/java/be/springboot/pp/exceptions/info.md

 # Exceptions

 ## Introduction
 An exception is an event that disrupts the normal flow of a program's execution.
-Java uses it as an object to represent an error or unexpected event that occurs during runtime.
+Java uses Exception Object to represent an error or unexpected event that occurs during runtime.
 When you write a method, you can either deal with the exception or make it the calling method's problem.
 To make it a caller's problem, use the `Throwable` class.